 Those wily Freys.
 No, Robb did not learn anything from his father’s demise, and has always been more honorable than brilliant.
 Still, he didn’t deserve to be double-crossed just because he followed his heart and married a political nonentity who brought nothing to the table.
 This is also when we get a glimpse at how ruthless Roose Bolton can be.
 Old Walder Frey, don’t you think for one second that we didn’t know you were up to no good!
 Once a Filch, always a Filch.

 1) The Children (Season 4, episode 10)

 We couldn’t help but root for Tyrion when he had that crossbow pointed at his dad.
-After finding Shae, his one-time mistress, in his father’s bed, Tyrion murders her and fires a bolt into Tywin.
+After finding Shae, his one-time mistress, in his father’s bed, Tyrion strangles her and fires a bolt into Tywin.
 We didn’t think Tyrion had it in him, and neither, to his demise, did his dad.
 But Tyrion, not for the first time, manages to tap some inner reserve of courage he keeps well hidden under layers of wit and wine.
-After killing his dad, he escapes with the help of Varys for even bigger adventures.
+After killing his dad, he escapes with the help of Varys.

 - You can’t turn away from the 10 most memorable Game of Thrones death scenes